 As educators we value the use of the internet as a teaching and learning tool; indeed internet use is part of the statutory curriculum and widely regarded as an inportant tool for learning.
 The internet is a part of everyday life for education, business and social interaction and we feel the school has a duty to provide students with quality internet access as part of their learning experience.
 However we are well informed of the safeguarding issues around the use of the internet and have developed a school policy for this to help children to learn how to evaluate internet information and to take care of their own safety and security on-line.
-Our Online Safety Policy also includes an agreement for children to sign and parents to endorse outlining our online safety rules and this policy includes refernce to our Acceptable Use Policies (Pupils).
+Our Online Safety Policy also includes an agreement for children to sign and parents to endorse outlining our online safety rules.

 We ensure all of our children are aware that they can report any material they come across on the internet or any use of the internet which worries them via CEOP which is the National Crime Agency's Child Exploitation and On-line Protection centre and parents and families can use this too to make a report.
 We recommend parents keep informed of e-safety issues and understand their child's use of the internet, whatever their age, and parents can find useful information to help them with this through Thinkyouknow (8-10 years old) and Thinkyouknow (5-7 years old).

-These are our school's e-safety rules: Please do discuss these regularly at home with your child:
+These are our school's online safety rules: Please do discuss these regularly at home with your child:

 EYFS & KS1